The Captivating Energy of Art is a Healing Affair - Article Banner

 bar

 © February 2024.
-Julianne Bien for spectrahue.com All rights reserved including artwork.
-No medical claims made or implied.
-The opinions and experiences expressed are based on the author’s viewpoint.
-For informational purposes only.
+Julianne Bien for Spectrahue Light & Sound Inc. Canada.
+All rights reserved, including portrait artwork by author.
+The opinions expressed are based on the author’s viewpoint and experiences only.

 Portrait credits: Original artwork by the author Julianne Bien, Canada